Blending essential oils based on aromas

 While there are many reasons to blend essential oils, creating your own lovely aroma is definitely an important one!

-Keep a notebook and pen nearby, and take notes of exactly what you are blending, including the oils you used, the number of drops of each, and how you feel about the results.
-That way you’ll have a handy reference to help you re-create what worked well and avoid combinations you don’t enjoy in the future.
+Keep a notebook and pen nearby, and take notes of exactly what you are blending, including the essential oils you used, the number of drops of each, and how you feel about the results.
+That way you’ll have a handy reference to help you re-create what worked well and avoid the essential oil combinations you don’t enjoy in the future.

 Know your notes